 Either capitalism or socialism can work well as economic systems for a group of people or a nation.
 In fact, to this author’s knowledge, all nations have some mix of the two systems.
 There are no pure capitalistic nations nor are they any purely socialistic nations.

-So, for example, let's say a high school has policy of giving zero's for homework that is not completed, and the principal of the high school led the way to adopt that policy.
+So, for example, let's say a high school has a policy of giving zero's for homework that is not completed, and the principal of the high school led the way to adopt that policy.
 Let's further say that that high school's principle is doing illegal drugs or is involved in illicit sexual activity and knows that other administrators are engaging in the same behavior but he 'looks the other way'.
 The principle is caught and the school makes the news for this.
 The fallacy of association is committed by the accusation, 'well, the 'give zero's-for-homework-not-handed-in' policy is bad and wrong because the evil principle implemented it'.
-No, the good and reasonable policy of zero's-for-homework-not-handed-in had nothing to do with the unethical behavior of the principle and other administrator.
+No, the good and reasonable policy of zero's-for-homework-not-handed-in had nothing to do with the unethical behavior of the principle and other administrators.
 Neither is the 'give zero's-for-homework-not-handed-in' policy bad or wrong due to the person who thought it up or who advocated for it.
 In other words, a policy or principle was not the problem, rather corrupt leaders were the problem.

 That same fallacy/error is often heard in this form - "socialism is bad and wrong because Stalin was a socialist".
 No, Stalin was an evil man and mis-used socialistic principles in his tyrannical reign.
 Socialism has nothing to do with misusing power or tyranny, just as capitalism has nothing to do with being anti-environmental, for example.
-In fact and in general, socialistic principles should prevent power being accumulated in one or few people.
+In fact and in general, socialistic principles should PREVENT power being accumulated in one or few people.

 The fundamental reason that both capitalistic and socialistic systems fail or do not function optimally, are human greed and lust for power.
 Human nature will usually be the reason for human failures, both for individuals (billionaires or political leaders) and for groups of people (nations or businesses).

-Capitalism would work fine if people were generous and did not accumulate large amounts of wealth but instead paid the people fairly who are making them wealthy (the worker's producing their wealth) or would use their wealth to help people and fix broken systems.
+Capitalism would work fine if people were generous and did not accumulate large amounts of wealth but instead paid the people generously who are making them wealthy (the worker's producing their wealth) or would use their wealth to help people and fix broken systems.
 If everyone did that in a capitalistic system, it would work really well.
 In fact, a strong argument could be made that the best system would be generous, non-greed-operated capitalism.
 What that would mean would be that those who gained more wealth would use that wealth to help others and build better (fairer, more generous, more equitable) systems.

 Socialism would work fine if the leaders of the group did not become corrupt (typically through greed or lust for power) and seek to enrich and empower themselves above and beyond their peers and fellow members / citizens.
 Socialism would work fine if people were motivated by helping other people instead of by helping themselves.
 But again, that internal motivation is not something an external system or external principles (like socialism and its associated principles) can provide.
 Rather, that must come from inside human beings.